suncoast-devs/handbook/lessons/full-stack-build-an-app/22-using-the-authentication-information.md

 Now let's only show the avatar, welcome message, and create new restaurant if the user is logged in.

-To determine the user we'll add a call to `getUser` from `auth.js`
+To determine the user, we'll add a call to `getUser` from `auth.js`

 ```javascript
 const user = getUser()
 ```

-and then we can use that in place of the user's name hard coded name:
+and then we can use that in place of the user's name hardcoded name:

 ```jsx
 {